 [Section 16B inserted by No. 55 of 2004 s.
 879.]

 16C.
-Inspection
+Board’s power to inspect painting

 (1) Any member of the Board, or any person appointed by the Board for the purpose may, together with any person he thinks competent to assist in making any inspection or examination, enter any premises and therein inspect and examine any painting.